usuallycwdillon/george/documentation/simulationProcess.md

 ## Simulation Process

-The _Probabilistic Causality_ (PC) agent may create an _Issue_ on any given step (week) between a random State Leadership and a non-allied State within two border-crossings.
+1. When it steps, the _Probabilistic Causality_ (PC) agent may...
+    1. ...create an _Issue_ on any given step (week) between a random State Leadership and a non-allied State within two border-crossings.
 The _Issue_ is also associated with a new _Process Disposition_ agent.
+    1. In the canonical process we say, "A change occurs," (Polity::takeIssue()) and the Leadership agent may decide there is a need to take action (Polity::warResponse())
-The issue can last between 1 and 523 weeks/steps.
-The _Issue_ can specify the conflict object: any specific institution (such as a Border, Trade Agreement, War, ...), any Resource (a Territory/set of tiles, wealth, military personnel, ... ); or a Process (conflict process, peace process, state-making process, ...).
-These specifications are not currently being used, but the framework is designed to be extended in this way.
-Once a State Leadership agent has initiated an Issue, it exists until its duration has expired or the associated _Process_ has institutionalized (become a War, Trade Agreement, ...).
+    1. The issue can last between 1 and 523 weeks/steps (it may or may not persist until the process is institutionalized).
+    1, The _Issue_ can specify the conflict object: any specific institution (such as a Border, Trade Agreement, War, ...), any Resource (a Territory/set of tiles, wealth, military personnel, ... ) or a Process (conflict process, peace process, state-making process, ...).
+However, these specifications are not currently being used---the framework is designed to be extended in this way.
+    1. The Issue exists until its duration has expired or the associated _Process_ has institutionalized (become a War, Trade Agreement, ...).
 A _Process Disposition_ (PD) agent has no fixed duration and may outlive the preceding _Issue_.
 The PD agent represents one State's side of a new international process; a gross approximation of a domestic process that involves the _Leadership_ and the _Common Weal_.
 If the _State_ is willing to undertake military action against the target polity, a new _War Process_